End of globalisation post-COVID-19 – and the rise of self-sufficient cities

 Vertical farming is a sustainable way to produce food and clean air for future cities

-This could mean big initiatives in the field of vertical farming for the self-sufficient city post-COVID-19.
-But it could also mean something far simpler – such as people growing part of their own food, or communities supporting and being served by their local farmers.
+This could lead to significant initiatives in the field of vertical farming for the self-sufficient city post-COVID-19.
+But it could also mean something far simpler, such as people growing part of their own food, or communities supporting and being served by their local farmers.

 The same idea could be applied to other industries as well, resulting in new kinds of business models such as public-private-NGO collaboration and fragmented ownership.